 So, 7 to 12 hours for adult cats: that’s quite a range, meaning some cats sleep almost twice as much as others.
 Why so?

-Because cats are different.
-The wide range has been observed in cats living in varying conditions, starting with farm cats who sleep very little and ending with laboratory cats who live under controlled lighting conditions.
-Time of year, abundance of prey and possibilities for activities all contribute to changes in the sleep-wake patterns of cats.
+Not only because cats are different.
+Time of year, the abundance of prey and possibilities for activities all contribute to changes in the sleep-wake patterns of cats, as well.

 Here are the factors that affect your cat’s sleep the most:

 - Amount of light.
-Cats are extremely responsive to light.
-Their reproductive system is regulated by seasonal changes in the amount of daylight, and their sleeping patterns are affected by the amount of light, too.
-Basically: the more light, the less time spent sleeping; this includes both natural and artificial light.
-In a laboratory experiment when a light was kept on continuously for a group of test cats, the cats gave up several hours of sleep but spent those hours being drowsy.
-Thus, don’t be surprised when your cat gets more active as the spring approaches—while birdsongs contribute to this, the amount of light is the main cause.
+Cats are extremely responsive to light, just like many creatures on this planet.
+Basically: the more light, the fewer time cats spend sleeping; this includes both natural and artificial light.
+Thus, don’t be surprised when your cat gets more active as the spring approaches—while birdsongs contribute to this, the amount of light is the leading cause.
 This also means that bad weather, such as a cloudy day, can make your cat sleepy.
-This isn’t surprising when we notice how it affects us in a similar way.
+This isn’t surprising when we notice how it similarly affects us.

 - Activity and stimulation.
 If you interact with your cat more, talking or playing with him, he will sleep less during the day.
-While interaction may not always reduce the total number of hours your cat spends sleeping (though it can), it is still good practice because, as result, most of your cat’s sleeping will be done at night.
-Note that both over-stimulation and lack of stimulation can make your cat an extreme sleeper.
-If your cat sleeps for more than 15 hours per day, it may be caused by stress due to either boredom or over-stimulation.
+Boredom leaves your cat to no other options than to sleep.
+Besides, if you play with your cat during the day, most of your cat’s sleeping will occur at night.
+Note: both over-stimulation and lack of stimulation can make your cat an extreme sleeper.
+Boredom, just as too much to do can cause stress.
+One of several signs of stress in cats is an increased amount of sleep.

 Remember, the factors affecting your cat’s sleep aren’t simple or straightforward.
-It isn’t only about how much your cat sleeps, but the whole sleep-wake cycle over a 24-hour period or even several days and weeks.
+It isn’t only about how much your cat sleeps, but the whole sleep-wake cycle over 24 hours or even several days and weeks.
 You can’t change one part without affecting another.